Categories of Special Interest

 Cast-iron water tank, set on single-storey base, built c.1850, now disused.
 Red brick walls, with rock faced stone quoins and piers and with ashlar limestone parapet.
 Carved limestone arch and impost moulding surrounding openings.
 Cast-iron ladder leading to cast-iron water tank.

-This water tower forms part of a group with the related structures at Enfield railway station.
+This water tower forms part of a group with the related structures at Enfield Railway Station.
 The unusual form of the tank makes it a notable addition to the site.
 The base of the water tower is executed with rock-faced limestone which contrasts with the carved limestone dressings and red brick walls.
-Enfield Station was built to serve the Midland Great Western Railway, on the Dublin to Galway line.
+Enfield Railway Station was built to serve the Midland Great Western Railway, on the Dublin to Galway line.